robinnarsinghranabhat/robinnarsinghranabhat.github.io/_posts/2020-07-16-Testing-in-Machine-Learning.md

   teaser: /assets/images/sentence_embedding_image.jpg
 ---

 Testing is not a data scientist's best practice in software engineering.
-Because of constant experimentation, adding test would seem like an unnecessary overhead.
+Because of constant experimentation with models, adding test would seem like an unnecessary overhead.

 ## Why test ?

-When your Machine learning code is in production, with all intermediate pipelines,

-- incoming messy data from server (raw text of customer review) ,
-- preprocessing/ feature extraction,
-- stochastic algorithm

-we generally make lot of assumptions on how data is like, and how it's being processed.
+With complicated production code involving feature extraction on  messy user input ,  and stochastic algorithm acting upon it, We make lot of assumptions on how data is like, and how it's being processed.
 Well, that's just assumptions.

 What if irrelevant values, columns were added in data warehouse, which is not common.
 System would break.

 Test helps to make sure, where it broke.

-Key reason to tests :
+Key reason can be listed as :

-- Is code working as expected ( confidence that results are indeed correct ) , like adding assertions in code to check duplicated data, missing values where it's not supposed to .
-  Minimal test you can add is : assertions
+- Is code doing what's is supposed to do ( are missing values in data affecting the preprocessing , is model output too improbable e.t.c )
 - Make experimental changes rapidly without fearing to break the code
 - Other people more confident in our code
--Helps catch bugs
+- Helps catch bugs
--Understand the code for new users
+- Understand the code for new users
--Help code development and refactoring
+- Help code development and refactoring
-- less amazed at, like, don't get suprised when code breaks due to faulty production data in pipeline
+- Be less amazed at, like, don't get suprised when code breaks due to faulty production data in pipeline
 - Code works not just in one computer, but across all the other users computer
 - Show em data scientists can actually write good code !!